 In my experience, the biggest organisational divides lie between customer-facing staff and the so-called back office.
-[Just calling it back office is a deprecation, but is it more polite than the names often used internally for sales and marketing…]
+[Calling it ‘back office’ is sometimes a put-down.]

 And nothing will harm your reputation than these enormous silos.
 How I love a mixed metaphor.

-When sales, marketing and customer services don’t communicate well.
-Or when operations, engineering and the supply chain fail to listen, the voice of the customer is rapidly lost in a sea of disconnected objectives.
+We quickly lose the voice of the customer is when sales, marketing and customer services don’t communicate well.
+Or when operations, engineering and the supply chain fail to listen.
+Or when we are flailing in a sea of disconnected objectives.
 Issues reoccur.
 We rush new products and services out the door.
-So they are filled with the faults of their predecessors with new ones added just for them.
+So they carry forward the faults of their predecessors with new ones added just for them.

-Continuous improvement is the only way to satisfy customers (clients, patients etc etc) continually.
+Continuous improvement is the only way to regularly satisfy customers.
 But not improvement for improvement’s sake.

 Is this the truth of your organisation?